gnosischain/documentation/docs/ecosystems/README.md

 # Ecosystem Overview

-These pages can give you a view of the Gnosis DApp Ecosystem!
+These pages can give you a view of the Gnosis DApp Ecosystem.

-To get started, start viewing DApp pages on the left to find something you may use!
+Start viewing DApp pages on the left, or below, to get started on your journey.

 <div class="row">
 <box href="/ecosystems/daos" title="Metamask" />